 Golden Age Marvel Heroes: B-Listers and Sidekicks #3 – Miss America (B-Lister)

 No, she’s not Captain America’s sister, daughter, cousin, or aunt.
 Making her debut a little late in Marvel Mystery Comics #49 (cover date November 1943), Miss America is Madeline Joyce.
 She is the niece and adopted daughter of millionaire James Bennett.
 Bennett funded the experiment that, unbeknownst to him, gave Madeline her powers.
 Although she wasn’t the first heroine to grace the pages of Timely Comics, she was likely Timely’s most popular one.
-One contender for that title is Golden Girl, Betsy Ross.
-But, since Golden Girl was a sidekick and Miss America had her own title the two are in different leagues.
+Another contender for that title is Golden Girl, Betsy Ross.
+But, since Golden Girl was a sidekick and Miss America had her own title, I say the two are in different leagues.

 When compared to the Timely heroines who had their own titles, Madeline Joyce has staying power.
 Female crime-fighters contemporary with Miss America didn’t stick around too long after their debuts.
-The original Black Widow only got five golden-age stories, The Silver Scorpion appears to only have gotten three, and Zara of the Jungle only got two.
+The original Black Widow only got five golden-age stories, The Silver Scorpion appears to have only gotten three, and Zara of the Jungle only got two.
 Miss America, on the other hand, appears to have made more than thirty Golden Age appearances in her own stories!
 The Blonde Phantom is the only Timely heroine who comes close, just shy of thirty golden-age appearances.

 In her time, Miss America was a Nazi fighter par excellence.
 In fact, her final story in Marvel Mystery Comics #85 (cover date February 1948) shows her fighting Nazis and collaborators long after the hostilities of WWII had ended.
 So, for standing up to fifth columnists, Axis forces, and a skeptical buying public who didn’t seem to care about super-heroines, Miss America has more than earned her place on this list.